Urban-Analytics-Technology-Platform/poppusher/README.md

 ### Unit testing

-Tests are in the `popgetter_tests` directory and you can run tests using `pytest`:
+Tests are in the `poppusher_tests` directory and you can run tests using `pytest`:

 ```bash